Frequently Asked Questions

 For the final concert only, unreserved seats are available for $5 in an outdoor, canopied area adjacent to the concert hall (some seats have partial vision).

-A special concert to benefit local organizations is held annually in the Marlboro College Dining Hall.
+A special concert to benefit local organizations is held annually in the campus Dining Hall.
 General admission seating is available for $40 and $30.